adapter-hub/adapters/adapter_docs/hub_contributing.md

 ## Add a new adapter architecture

-The `adapter-transformers` libraries has some common adapter configurations preincluded.
+The `adapters` libraries has some common adapter configurations preincluded.
 However, if you want to add a new adapter using a different architecture, you can easily do this by adding the architecture configuration to the Hub repo:

 1. After setting up your repository as described in the [Getting started section](#getting-started), create a new YAML file for your architecture in the `architectures` folder.